tirthoo7/Tuning-application-for-computer-vision-algorithms/README.md

 # Tuning-application-for-computer-vision-algorithms
-Currently it is working on the web cam .
+Currently, it is working on the webcam.
 It can be used as drawing your sketch application as well.
-This application can be extendable for tuning simple image file also.
+This application can be extendable for tuning a simple image file also.

 <> Running an application